 In Xcode, after you run the Build command from the Product menu, it will display the build time.

-In Xcode, a clean build tool takes almost 13.334 seconds, whereas a consecutive build takes less than a second.
+A clean build tool takes almost 13.334 seconds, whereas a consecutive build takes less than a second in Xcode.
 You can do the same experiment from the command line with the xcodebuild command.

 Developers can build Flutter apps for iOS in debug mode with the following command:

 You can apply the aforementioned command to get the clean build time by erasing the derived data from the build directory.